 How and where can you learn to practice mindfulness in divorce?

-Jack Kornfield and Joseph Goldstein are two of the first American vipassana meditation teachers who co-founded Insight Meditation Society with Sharon Salzberg in 1975.
-Joseph earned a degree in philosophy from Columbia University in 1965, entered the Peace Corps in Thailand, then spent seven years in India studying and practicing Buddhist meditation.
-Similarly, Jack Kornfield holds a PhD in clinical psychology from Dartmouth College, entered the Peace Corps in Thailand, and became a monk under the renowned forest master Ajahn Chah.
+Jack Kornfield is one of the first American vipassana meditation teachers who co-founded Insight Meditation Society with Sharon Salzberg in 1975.
+Jack Kornfield holds a PhD in clinical psychology from Dartmouth College.

 Rick Hanson, Ph.D is a neuro-psychologist, Buddhist, and brilliant storyteller, who offers free weekly mediations at Dominican University in San Rafael, California.
 When I sat at a one day retreat with Rick at Spirit Rock I learned that: